gerryisrad/Vapor-Chamber-Thesis/Notes/Vapor Chamber Mathematical Justification.md

 This section is dedicated to defining physical parameters and user-inputted variables, such as wick density.
 ### Boundary Conditions & Operational Parameters
 1. $T_{op}$ (Operational Temperature, K) is defined by the user as the operating temperature of the vapor chamber and the working fluid inside the VC.
 2. $Q_{in}$ (Input Heat Load, W) is the heat load inputted at the evaporator.
-Think of this as the heat input we are trying to dissipate.
+Please think of this as the heat input we are trying to dissipate.
 This will come from an ASIC, CPU, or GPU die.
 This is used to calculate the required fluid flow rate and resulting pressure drops throughout the VC system.
 3. $\phi$ (Inclination Angle, Degrees) is the orientation of the VC with respect to the pull of gravity.
 Used to calculate the gravitational head ${\Delta}P_{g}$ that the wicks have to overcome in pumping (capillary action).
 ### Fabrication and Experimental Parameters
 The following parameters pertain to the physical design of the VC prototype.